 If you are beginning at ground zero with your technical report topic, a good strategy would be to read some articles in general encyclopedias:

 www.accessscience.com/ for online access to the McGraw-Hill Encyclopedia of Science and Technology.
 Again, paid subscription required, but membership in a library is likely to give you access.

 Can you build a legitimate technical report based on encyclopedia articles that you summarize and paraphrase?
 Ask your instructor.
-You may not be able to gather enough information to create a report of any reasonable length.
+Using just these resources, you may not be able to gather enough information to create a report of any reasonable length.

 You can find reference books like encyclopedias by typing in a couple of words of the title in an online library catalog (for example, mechanical engineer* handbook, "encyclopedia engineering", or "encyclopediaandengineering"), truncating any words that could have variant endings, and eliminating any prepositions or articles (of, for, the, a, an).